VBSR & High Meadows Fund Launch 4th Changemakers Table – Young Professional’s Network for Vermonters Committed to Positive Change

 Changemakers Table participants will meet for four dinners across the state over several months, where they will engage in facilitated conversations on topics recommended by the cohort and connect with established Vermont professionals to learn from other’s successes and failures.
 Changemakers are encouraged to connect informally outside of the four organized events and take advantage of opportunities to connect with socially responsible businesses at VBSR events.
 A complimentary VBSR membership will be extended to individuals who are not currently employed by VBSR members.

 It is the goal of VBSR and the HMF to form a group of 25 young Vermonters representing a diversity of perspectives, backgrounds and geographies.
 To facilitate meaningful group conversations and intimate interactions with presenters, VBSR and HMF aim to create a small and diverse cohort.
-Young Vermonters from both for-profit and non-profit enterprises and across every industry and region of state are encouraged to apply through VBSR’s website before August 21st, 2019.
+Young Vermonters from both for-profit and non-profit enterprises and across every industry and region of state are encouraged to apply through VBSR’s website through August 23rd, 2019.

 “We want the Changemakers to stretch their thinking and find inspiration in lessons from peers, as well as from socially responsible icons from within our business community,” said Jane Campbell, Executive Director of VBSR, “we have found that by building a small but diverse cohort – this program has been incredibly productive in fostering a strong network of socially responsible young professionals across the state.”